AdaCore/git-hooks/README.md

   repository.

-* If the `no-precommit-check` string is found anywhere in the revision log of that commit, pre-commit checks are also turned off entirely, but only for that commit.
+* If the `no-precommit-check` string is found anywhere in the revision log of that commit, *style* checks are turned off entirely for that commit only (all other precommit checks are preserved).

 * Setting the `hooks.combined-style-checking` config option tells the hooks that the second part of the pre-commit checks (operating on the